CliMA/CGDycore.jl/docs/src/StiffMatrix.md

 - The function assumes that basis functions and their derivatives are provided in the element objects.
 - The Jacobian and its inverse are used for mapping and integration.
-- Only nonzero entries are stored in the sparse
+- Only nonzero entries are stored in the sparse.